junkbyte/flash-console/doc/readme.txt

-NOTE: To use in flex or AIR you need to wrap Console into a flex friendly component. use ConsoleWrapper as below:
+NOTE: To use in flex or AIR you need to wrap Console into a flex friendly component. use ConsoleWrapper as below: class file can be found in (project)/flexwrapper/com/atticmedia/console/flex/ConsoleWrapper - copy to src folder.

 {{{
 import com.atticmedia.console.C;